Defining Product Specifications and System Requirements for Custom IC Chip Development

 Evaluating Software Investment: Balancing Upfront Costs and Long-Term ROI

 Full featured EDA systems can run companies upwards of half a million dollars each year, though there are now modular options that scale better for smaller businesses getting off the ground.
 With token based licensing, engineering teams can actually use those fancy synthesis tools when they really need them during important stages such as setting up the chip layout or dealing with parasitic effects.
 According to some research published last year, companies of moderate size saw their return on investment come around almost a quarter quicker when they combined free verification software from open source projects with paid layout programs from established vendors.
 This hybrid approach seems to be working well for many growing tech firms right now.
+Distributors complement these tools by providing access to component libraries, reference designs, and application notes that accelerate the design process.

 Risk Mitigation Through Prototyping, Testing, and Respin Avoidance